 Now that you are all set up, there are so many home spa treatments you can give yourself.
 You can run a warm scented bath, have a home manicure and pedicure, give yourself a hot-oil hair treatment or a DIY facial.
 If you want more ideas, read 10 at-home spa treatments.

 You could also give yourself a self-massage.
 Self-massage rejuvenates your body and mind and also detoxifies your skin.
-If you’re interested, it’s not too late to join our Challenge of the Month: Give yourself a daily sensual self-massage.

 3. The gift of gratitude and happiness